silverknet/master-thesis/README.md

 In KeyboardConfiguration you map which keys are used for different functions.
 There you also specify the number of key you want to use.
 I used 17 between C3 and E4, which i know work.
 I haven't checked for every bug here, so it might need some tweaking to get right.

+Recordings are saved as .hseq files in te recording directory.
+Add them in the playback object in the inspector to play them.